jastrz/EZRoomGen/README.md

 ## Notes

 - Generates Wall, Floor and Roof as separate meshes.
+- Works with all pipelines, although sample materials are for URP, so some adjustments might be needed for them to work.
 - Contains simple FPP Controller (Player prefab) with a flashlight, of course.
 - Standalone PlayMode support has not been tested yet.

 ---

-*Generate procedural dungeons with ease—no complex setup required.*
+_Generate procedural dungeons with ease—no complex setup required._